 It might sound like a historic town, but the Rosemary Beach community was built in 1995 to resemble an amalgam of towns in the West Indies, Charleston, St. Augustine, and the Caribbean.
 Construction followed New Urbanism’s guiding principles, with priorities including inviting public spaces (think bubbling fountains, courtyards, grand sculptures, and playgrounds) and walkability.
 Add all that to a half-mile of blissful beach and you have a glorious getaway with romantic small-town vibes.

-When is the best time to stay in a vacation rental in Rosemary Beach?
+The best time to stay in a vacation rental in Rosemary Beach

 The best months to visit Rosemary Beach are the bookends to the blazing hot and humid summer.
 April and May offer lovely warm temperatures but low humidity, and October brings low humidity and fewer bugs, but still-warm air and water temperatures.
 Note that hurricane season stretches from early June to late November, peaking in August and October.